MaterializeInc/materialize/doc/user/README.md

 docs for `CREATE SOURCE` are too large to fit on a single page.
-To manage this, we've broken the `CREATE SOURCE` documentation into many pages (one page for each meaningfully distinct combination of connector and format), and leveraged Hugo partials and shortcodes to simplify page creation and resuse content across pages.
+To manage this, we've broken the `CREATE SOURCE` documentation into many pages (one page for each meaningfully distinct combination of connector and format), and leveraged Hugo partials and shortcodes to simplify page creation and reuse content across pages.

 * You can find all of the `CREATE SOURCE` docs at